Is The Free Trial of FL Studio Good?

 See Also: Is FL Studio Used In Professional Studios?

-Reasons FL Studio is in trial mode
+Why is my FL Studio still in trial mode?

 There are a few reasons your FL Studio installation may remain in trial mode even after 30 days:

-- You’re using an older version – FL Studio updates their trials occasionally so older releases may not have the full 30 days.
+• You’re using an older version – FL Studio updates their trials occasionally so older releases may not have the full 30 days.

-- You changed your system clock – The trial period is based on your computer’s clock.
+• You changed your system clock – The trial period is based on your computer’s clock.
 Rolling it back can trick FL into thinking less time has passed.

-- You’re not logged into the online authorization – FL Studio trials need to periodically ping Image-Line servers for authorization.
+• You’re not logged into the online authorization – FL Studio trials need to periodically ping Image-Line servers for authorization.
 No internet means it can’t verify.

-- Image-Line deactivated your trial – They monitor for abusive behaviors like trial looping.
+• Image-Line deactivated your trial – They monitor for abusive behaviors like trial looping.
 Repeated reinstalls will get your computer blacklisted.

 If none of those help, contact Image-Line support.
 They’re usually pretty good about resolving any trial issues.